top of page

 Instruction Manual for the United Nations World Food Program.

 The manual was conceived as a practical tool to support food production in contexts characterized by limited space, scarce resources, and irregular urban conditions.
-Structured into three chapters, it provides basic, accessible instructions designed to be understood and applied by a broad range of users without specialized knowledge or equipment.
+Structured into three chapters, it provides accessible instructions designed to be understood and applied by a broad range of users without specialized knowledge or equipment.

 Hydroponic farming allows food to be grown vertically, maximizing productivity on minimal surfaces.
 Within dense informal settlements, this approach reveals alternative possibilities for food autonomy and small-scale micro-entrepreneurial activities, particularly in environments where flat ground and arable land are scarce.